-- 1. How many does he expect to see in heaven? - 2.
+- 1. How many divine personages does he expect to see in Heaven? - 2.
 Which is the greater, the Father or the Son? - 3.
 To whom does he pray?
 Whom does he worship?
-Etc., etc.

-Now proceed by quoting Scripture to show the dual nature of Jesus: Divine and human.
-Show that the fullness of the Godhead dwells in Jesus (Colossians 2:9).
-Then begin to answer all his questions and problems, using Scripture for each one.
+Now proceed by quoting Scripture verses to show the dual nature of Jesus: divine and human.
+Show that the fullness of the Godhead dwells in Jesus.
+(See Colossians 2:9.)
+Then begin to answer all his questions and problems, using Bible verses for each one.